linazoo/second-phase/resources/agile.md

 # Agile & Team Workflow

 Up to this point we've had smaller group projects.
-In phase 2 the scope of these projects start to get bigger.
+In phase 2 the scope of these projects starts to get bigger.
 More files, more features, more commits, more CODE.
 This resource is a **must read** before you go into your first Phase 2 group project.

 ## Overview

-The things we will cover in this resource are:
+This resource covers these topics:

 - [Agile Overview](#agile_overview)
 - [Agile Cadence](#cadence)